Lefraudeur/ptero_images/README.md

 - Docker Hub: `lefraudeur/ptero_images:java8_azulprime`
 - Docker Hub ipv6: `registry.ipv6.docker.com/lefraudeur/ptero_images:java8_azulprime`

-#### Info :
-Open an issue for feature requests or make a pull request if you are familiar with docker

 ###### Optimization: https://github.com/Lefraudeur/Minecraft-Performance-Flags-Benchmarks
 ###### Warning: This is the first release and there may be some bugs